-Clearly to be a successful woman in tech requires more than just one thing.
+Clearly, to be successful, women in business require more than just one thing.
 Women need to have skills and knowledge, be driven, passionate, creative, collaborative, strategic and often must have tough skin.
-However, there is one thing that most women either are unaware of or neglect as part of their arsenal for success; an effective and connected SPONSOR.
+However, there’s one thing that most women either are unaware of or neglect as part of their arsenal for success; an effective and connected sponsor.

 Having a sponsor can be the difference between impactful work versus trudging through your career.
 A professional sponsor is beyond a mentor; they’re not only aware of your accomplishments but believes in your ability to reach your goals.
 They then not only encourage, advise and guide you to achieve the career goals you have set for yourself; they also leverage their relationships, network, and position to open doors, set up meetings and making meaningful connections.

 A sponsor creates opportunities for you to engage with people in new ways.
 These additional influences create opportunities to gain new experiences, develop new professional relationships and acquire knowledge.
 All of these benefits and more is why the high-value forms of sponsorship can catapult your career or business to new heights.

 If you don’t have someone that you look to as a sponsor today, no worries this is something you can cultivate over the next few months.